 To be appointed, BSc (Research Technician/Technician): We request 12 calendar months effort support during Years 1 – 5 ($69,659 annually including fringe).
 The Research Assistance will assist the post-doctoral fellow in the live animal studies at the University of Melbourne the following: animal handling, video-EEG recording, MRI acquisitions, transcardiac perfusions, histological procedures (cryosections, staining, signal analysis of stained sections), Western blots, No annual increases are planned in this requested amount.
 Fringe benefits at The University of Melbourne are 31.19%.

-.

 Equipment